HansPueschel/Hominin-div-time-evolution/README.md

 ---
-Title: New divergence-time estimates for hominins provide insight into encephalization and body mass trends in human evolution
+## New divergence-time estimates for hominins provide insight into encephalization and body mass trends in human evolution ##

 Corresponding authors:
 - Hans P. Püschel